plotters-rs/plotters/README.md

 ## Plotting in Rust

 Rust is a perfect language for data visualization.
-Although there are many mature visualization libraries in many different languages, Rust is one of the best languages fits the need.
+Although there are many mature visualization libraries in many different languages, Rust is one of the best languages that fits the need.

 * **Easy to use** Rust has a very good iterator system built into the standard library.
 With the help of iterators, plotting in Rust can be as easy as most of the high-level programming languages.
 The Rust based plotting library